Over-the-Counter (OTC) Hearing Aids

 OTC hearing aids are not meant for children.
 Additionally, they are not intended for adults who have more severe hearing loss or significant difficulty hearing.
 If you have more severe hearing loss, OTC hearing aids will not be able to help you.

 Warranties and return provisions are extremely important.

-Hearing instruments are tiny electronic devices used for up to 16 hours per day and constantly exposed to rain, wind, sweat, dust, heat/cold, etc. Not an ideal environment for any electronics and the need for repair and adjustments will be a major issue.
+Hearing instruments are tiny electronic devices used for up to 16 hours per day and are constantly exposed to rain, wind, sweat, dust, heat/cold, etc. Not an ideal environment for any electronics and the need for repair and adjustments will be a major issue.
 The pharmacist at Walgreens or the cashier at Best Buy will likely not have the time, training, or patience to troubleshoot a malfunctioning OTC device.
 So how will the consumer resolve their problem?
 Call Bose and talk to customer service?
 Watch a YouTube video ten times to learn how to remove wax from the receiver?
 Send it back to the manufacturer and be without amplification for a few weeks?

 None of these are ideal outcomes, and many fear these reliability problems will erode consumer satisfaction with OTC hearing aids provided by the Food and Drug Administration (FDA).
 The Hearing Loss Association of America (HLAA) encourages consumers to scrutinize return policy details before purchasing.
 If you’re having major problems with the hearing aid and are not getting the help you need, please file a complaint with the FDA or call 1-800-FDA-1088.